Timothy C. Hain, MD. Page last modified: February 8, 2018

 LCD projector -- a convenient but rather ineffective method of eliciting OKN is to use the LCD projector.
 The LCD projector has the same problem as the stripe projector -- people can fixate.
 Also, because it is not anywhere near a full field, it does not stimulate the entire peripheral field.
 It is marginally better than a light bar.
 We recommend against using this method.

 A variant of the LCD projector method is to use an array of large televisions arranged in a half circle.
 Above is an example of this from our practice in Chicago.
-You can run the OKN stimulus yourself using this link.
+Patients in our practice can run the OKN stimulus with login credentials can run the software using this link.
 We think this is better than any of the projection systems, but not as good as the physical drum (see below).

 Physical drum -- the best method of eliciting OKN is to actually rotate a physical drum around the person.
 A light-weight drum can be constructed out of cloth or foam-core, and be driven with a servo motor.
 If you have the space to do this (and also a lot of interest in OKN), this is the best way to do it.